nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.43b
+- Fixed a bug in the cc1sl program

 V 4.43
 - Added support for the CoCoMP3 hardware (many commands, read the manual for more info)